 From there, the chops get pulled out for a moment, and the sage goes in to fry.
 The sage is pulled out, the chops go back in, and it’s popped into the oven along with a little bit more apple cider until it’s done cooking and reaches 145 degrees.
 It happens fasts, so it will likely only need a few more minutes to cook.
 If your chops are thin enough, you may not even need the oven at all, just be sure to check!

-Ok, so the sauce.
+Ok, so the apple cider cream sauce.
 Oh, the sauce.
 This stuff is liquid GOLD.
 So good.

 After the pork chops sear and cook in the oven, they, along with the brown butter leave the most delicious bits of flavor in the bottom of the pan.
 Keep them!